Motorway Accident Claims

-Road traffic accidents are some of the most common accidents in the UK, and motorway accidents can be some of the most serious of those.
-In a motorway accident, you are likely to be travelling at high speed, meaning that the injuries you sustain are likely to be that much more severe.
-These injuries can be painful and difficult to deal with, but they can also lead to a period of financial hardship.
+Road traffic accidents are some of the most common accidents in the UK.
+Motorway accidents can be some of the most serious of those.
+In a motorway accident, you are likely to be travelling at high speed.
+It means that the injuries you sustain are likely to be that much more severe.
+These injuries can be painful and difficult to deal with.
+They can also lead to a period of financial hardship.

-We don’t think that you should have to lose out financially if you are in a motorway accident that wasn’t your fault.
-If you’ve been injured on the motorway, whether as a driver or passenger, call us on 0121 565 4317 or use our online claims form to arrange your free, no obligation consultation.
+We don’t think that you have to lose out financially if you meet a motorway accident that wasn’t your fault.
+If you suffer an injury on the motorway, whether as a driver or passenger, make a claim.
+Call us on 0121 565 4317 or use our online claims form to arrange your free, no-obligation consultation.

 Who Would I Make A Motorway Accident Claim Against?

-When making a compensation claim for a personal injury, such as those sustained as a result of being in a motorway accident, you would be claiming against the person who was responsible for the accident.
+When making a compensation claim for a personal injury, you would be claiming against the responsible person for the accident.
 This could be:

-The council or Highways England.
-If the condition of the road, for example the presence of unrepaired potholes, was a central cause of your motorway accident, you may be able to make a claim against the organisation responsible for the upkeep of the road.
+If the condition of the road, for example, the presence of unrepaired potholes, was a central cause of your motorway accident, you may be able to make a claim against the organization responsible for the upkeep of the road.
 In most cases, this will be the local council but some motorways may be under the control of Highways England or even owned by private companies.